gmcgoldr/algorand-tut/README.md

 and execute it on a ledger.

 A very quick foreword on Algorand for the uninitiated:
-Algorand is a pure proof-of-stake blockchain
-(the Algorand Foundation is working to become carbon-*negative*) with deployed smart contract functionality.
+Algorand is a pure proof-of-stake blockchain with deployed smart contract functionality.
 As a developer, it is attractive because the technology so far is proving robust, its smart contract language avoids pitfalls discovered in precursor technologies, and it is operationally simple enough that a node can be run on commodity hardware.